ssabriev/Portfolio/Project-7_Score_Risks_Likelihood_Severity/README.md

-# 📊 Project 7: Score Risks Based on Their Likelihood and Severity
+# 📊 Portfolio Activity: Score Risks Based on Their Likelihood and Severity

 ## 📝 Overview